 3.9 Gift Card-codes

 The gift cards we offer expire after the statutory limitation period of three years.
-This limitation period begins at the end of the year in which the customer purchased the gift card and is valid for three years from then on.
-After these three years, the value of the voucher expires without replacement.
+This limitation period begins at the end of the year of the purchase, and the gift card is valid three years from thereon.
+After these three years, the value of the gift card expires without replacement.

-In the event that we will close down our business, the gift card can be withdrawn or the value of the gift card paid out.
+If we close down our business, the gift card can be withdrawn, or the value of the gift card paid out.
 So if we give up our business and one still has a valid voucher, the original buyer will, of course, be reimbursed for its monetary value.